-A great way to experience the Mojave Desert is to rent a bicycle for the day or by the hour.
-Tour the national park in style on an electric bike which you can rent from Joshua Tree Electric Bikes.
-Or rent a more conventional bike at the Joshua Tree Bicycle Shop, where they have the desert favorite “fat bike”.
+A great way to experience the Mojave Desert is to rent a bicycle for the day or by the hour at Joshua Tree Bicycle Shop, where they have the desert favorite fat tire bikes.

 Where can I find camping in Joshua Tree?

 Camping in Joshua Tree is extremely crowded and campsites are hard to come by.
 The best campgrounds for climbers are, in this order:Hidden Valley, Ryan, Jumbo Rock, Belle, and White Tank.
 The only one that takes reservations is Jumbo Rock.
 6 people, 2 cars, and 2 tents are allowed per campsite.
 Cost is $15 per night.